 The core MySQL Enterprise Monitor component that receives the monitoring data from the Agent, Aggregator, and Query Analyzer components.
-It displays this information through the Dashboard GUI, and manages all the advisors, rules, and alerts.
+It displays this information through the GUI web-interface, and manages all the advisors, rules, and alerts.

 In a replication configuration, a database server that receives updates from a master server.
 Typically used to service user queries, to minimize the query load on the master.
 In complex topologies, a server can be both a master and a slave, known as a master/slave.